-- Left hand corner (looking at the garden from the patio) approved level 82.80 as built level 82.66 as built level therefore 140mm lower than approved. - Change of direction at mid point of rear boundary approved level 83.15 as built level 83.18 as built level therefore 30mm higher than approved. - Right hand corner approved level 83.30 as built level 83.37 as built level therefore 70mm higher than approved.
+- Left hand corner (looking at the garden from the patio) approved level 82.80 as built level 82.66 as built level therefore 140mm lower than approved. - Change of direction at mid point of rear boundary approved level 83.15 as built level 83.18 - as built level therefore 30mm higher than approved. - Right hand corner approved level 83.30 as built level 83.37 as built level therefore 70mm higher than approved.

 Though this is of acknowledged concern to the householder because it makes the mowing of the lawn a little more difficult and causes the garden to be a little less useable, the variation in levels is of minimal effect in the context of the development of the site and in terms of its effect (in planning terms it is considered de-minimis).
 The change in levels causes no difference to the visual appearance of the area or to the amenity of neighbouring dwellings.
 The developer is in discussion with the householder about measures to remedy his concerns, including measures to deal with surface water drainage matters and the re-profile the garden.
 The wetness of the garden is believed, at least in part, to be as a consequence of compacted subsoil during the construction.
 The developer proposes that within Plot 5 he will remove the existing turf, loosen the sub-soil and prepare and lay new turf to the garden.
 He further proposes an additional gravel margin adjacent to the paving so that should there be any surface water run-off from the garden this will be intercepted before running onto the patio or path.
-This is a matter of ongoing dialogue between the developer and the householder but it is not considered that there is any consequence here that would suggest a refusal for the levels as constructed.
+This is a matter of ongoing dialogue between the developer and the householder but it is not considered to be a matter of substance to be resolved through this planning application.
+It is not considered that there is any consequence here that would suggest a refusal for the levels as constructed.